aiueola/wsdm2022-cascade-dr/README.md

 ---

 ### About
-This repository contains the code to replicate the synthetic experiment conducted in the paper "[Doubly Robust Off-Policy Evaluation for Ranking Policies under the Cascade Behavior Model](https://arxiv.org/abs/2202.01562)" by [Haruka Kiyohara](https://sites.google.com/view/harukakiyohara), [Yuta Saito](https://usaito.github.io/), Tatsuya Matsuhiro, Yusuke Narita, Nobuyuki Shimizu, and Yasuo Yamamoto, which has been accepted to [WSDM2022](https://www.wsdm-conference.org/2022/).
+This repository contains the code to replicate the synthetic experiment conducted in the paper "[Doubly Robust Off-Policy Evaluation for Ranking Policies under the Cascade Behavior Model](https://dl.acm.org/doi/10.1145/3488560.3498380)" by [Haruka Kiyohara](https://sites.google.com/view/harukakiyohara), [Yuta Saito](https://usait0.com/en/), Tatsuya Matsuhiro, Yusuke Narita, Nobuyuki Shimizu, and Yasuo Yamamoto, which has been honored as **Best Paper Award Runner-Up** at [WSDM2022](https://www.wsdm-conference.org/2022/).

 If you find this code useful in your research then please site:
 ```